-SBP-101 is a proprietary polyamine analogue, which we believe accumulates in the acinar cells due to unique chemical structure alterations discovered by Professor Raymond J. Bergeron at the University of Florida College of Pharmacy.
+SBP-101 is a proprietary polyamine analogue, which we believe accumulates in the acinar cells due to unique chemical structure alterations.
+SBP-101 was discovered and extensively studied by Professor Raymond J. Bergeron at the University of Florida College of Pharmacy.
 In a key, independent, pre-clinical study we observed the accumulation of SBP-101 in the acinar cells of the beagle pancreas causing a complete pharmaceutical resection of the exocrine tissues of the pancreas and notably, without producing an inflammatory response.
 We believe that SBP-101, when administered in a sufficiently high pharmacologic dosage, disrupts the normal metabolic process of acinar cells and pancreatic adenocarcinoma cells, which exhibit similar responses, including programmed cell death, or apoptosis.
-Pancreatic islet cells, which secrete insulin, are structurally and functionally dissimilar to acinar cells and are not impacted by SBP-101.
+Importantly, pancreatic islet cells, which secrete insulin, are structurally and functionally dissimilar to acinar cells and are not impacted by SBP-101.

 The primary mechanism of action for SBP-101 has been demonstrated to include the enhanced uptake of the compound in the exocrine pancreas.
-This effect leads to a corresponding depression in the levels of native polyamines, with caspase 3 activation, PARP cleavage and apoptotic destruction (programmed cell death) of the exocrine pancreatic architecture without an inflammatory response.
-In animal models at an independent laboratory, SBP-101 has demonstrated significant suppression of transplanted human pancreatic cancer cells, including metastatic pancreatic cancer growth.
+This effect leads to corresponding depressed levels of native polyamines, with caspase 3 activation, PARP cleavage and apoptotic destruction (programmed cell death) of the exocrine pancreatic acinar and ductal cells without an inflammatory response.
+In animal models at two independent laboratories, SBP-101 has demonstrated significant suppression of transplanted human pancreatic cancer cells, including metastatic pancreatic cancer growth.
 See "Proof of Principle" below.

-We believe that SBP-101 will have a distinct advantage over current pancreatic cancer therapies in that it specifically targets the exocrine pancreas and may cause ablation, or pharmaceutical resection, of the acinar cells, as well as the primary and metastatic pancreatic cancer, while leaving the insulin-producing islet cells and most non-pancreatic tissue unharmed.
+We believe that SBP-101 will have a distinct advantage over current pancreatic cancer therapies in that it specifically targets the exocrine pancreas and may cause ablation, or pharmaceutical resection, of the acinar and ductal cells, as well as the primary and metastatic pancreatic cancer, while leaving the insulin-producing islet cells and most non-pancreatic tissue unharmed.
 Most current cancer therapies, including chemotherapy, radiation and surgery, are associated with significant side effects that further reduce the patient's quality of life.
-However, we believe that the adverse effects of SBP-101 will be mostly limited to the gastrointestinal tract.
-It is expected that SBP-101 will produce exocrine pancreatic cancer and part of the natural history/progression of the disease.
+However, we believe that the adverse effects of SBP-101 will not overlap with or exacerbate those seen with typical chemotherapy options.
+It is expected that SBP-101 may produce exocrine pancreatic insufficiency and, potentially, other gastro intestinal ("GI") adverse events, many of which are generally expected to occur as common complications of advanced pancreatic cancer and part of the natural history/progression of the disease.
+The dose-limiting toxicities observed in cohort five of our Phase 1a study, as noted above, were not observed at lower doses.
 Exocrine pancreatic insufficiency is a common complication of pancreatic cancer and is treatable with currently marketed digestive enzyme replacement capsules, such as Creon® (AbbVie).
 As the endocrine pancreas is expected to be unaffected by SBP-101, no new requirement for insulin is expected.